Manikandan0328/RS-Employee-Management/README.md

 # Employee Management System (RS TECH)

-A simple and responsive **Employee Management System** built with the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
+A simple and responsive Employee Management System built with the MySQL, Express.js, React.js, and Node.js stack.
-This system allows users to **add, edit, update, delete, and manage employee records** with a clean UI and modern design.
+This system allows users to add, edit, update, delete, and manage employee records with a clean UI and modern design, while storing data securely in a MySQL relational database.

 ---